 Liquidity Risk.
 The Fund intends to invest without limit in securities that, at the time of investment, are illiquid.
-The Fund will, from time to time, also invest in restricted securities.
+The Fund, from time to time, also invests in restricted securities.
 Investments in restricted securities could have the effect of increasing the amount of the Fund's assets invested in illiquid securities if qualified institutional buyers are unwilling to purchase these securities.

 Illiquid and restricted securities can be difficult to dispose of at a fair price at the times when the Fund believes it is desirable to do so.
 The market price of illiquid and restricted securities generally is more volatile than that of more liquid securities, which could adversely affect the price that the Fund pays for or recovers upon the sale of such securities.
 Illiquid and restricted securities are also more difficult to value, especially in challenging markets, and the Adviser's judgment will play a greater role in the valuation process.
 Investment of the Fund's assets in illiquid and restricted securities could restrict the Fund's ability to take advantage of market opportunities.
 In order to dispose of an unregistered security, the Fund, where it has contractual rights to do so, could have to cause such security to be registered.
 A considerable period could elapse between the time the decision is made to sell the security and the time the security is registered, thereby enabling the Fund to sell it.
-Contractual restrictions on the resale of securities vary in length and scope and are generally the result of a negotiation between the issuer and acquiror of the securities.
+Contractual restrictions on the resale of securities.
 In either case, the Fund would bear market risks during that period.